telefonicaid/fiware-skuld/README.rst

 ------------------------------

 This is the recommended use of the script.
-Every day, the script notifies the users next to expire (only once), and change the account type and delete the resources of the users already expired.
+Every day, the script notifies the users close to expire (only once), and change the account type and delete the resources of the users already expired.

 The notification, a remainder of the expiration day, is sent to users that will